 The arrival of winter in Utah has the potential to wreak havoc on your outdoor concrete projects.
 Even mildly cold temperatures can affect curing time.
 That’s why winter is a great time to focus on those projects you can do indoors.
-Learn how to use concrete for your indoor projects with these DIY products and tips.
+However, concrete may also be safely placed in cold weather, as long as necessary precautions and best practices are used.
+Here are some of Intermountain Concrete Specialties’ top product recommendations to help avoid surprises in your winter concrete projects.
+Learn how to use concrete for your indoor projects with these products and tips.

-Basement Floors Installing a concrete floor is a common basement renovation, and an ideal project to take on during winter.
+Installing a concrete floor is a common basement renovation, and an ideal project to take on during winter.
 Once the concrete has been prepped, poured and leveled, use a trowel to smooth any rough areas, then level the surface using a float.
 A self-leveling floor topping and underlayment like FLOOR-TOP STG can help smooth out uneven or rough floors, while curing to a hard surface suitable for foot traffic.
-A benefit to this underlayment/overlayment product is that it can be mixed with integral colors, stains, dyes and sealers.
-More on this below.

-Countertops Concrete countertops are a durable, affordable and rewarding DIY projects for homeowners.
+Concrete countertops are a durable, affordable and rewarding DIY project for homeowners.
 Smooth surfaces, plain edges and simple cutouts are recommended for rookies.
-Don’t despair—when you factor in the endless possibilities of stains and dyes you’ll end up with a pretty spectacular decorative finish.
+But don’t despair—when you factor in the endless possibilities of stains and dyes you’ll end up with a pretty spectacular decorative finish.
 Quikrete Countertop Mix is a great starting point, creating a durable, economical finish that can be created to suit almost any décor style.

-Decorative Finishes When introducing concrete floors and countertops to home interiors, there’s a vast array of decorative stains, dyes and finishes that can turn concrete from a gray slab into a statement piece with a wow factor.
-Pattern and texture set the tone, and color enhances the overall design.
-Innotech stains and dyes are available in a variety of options including integral colors, chemical stains, acid or water-based stains, color hardeners, antique releases and more to create just about any decorative concrete finish you can imagine.
+When introducing concrete floors and countertops to home interiors, there’s a vast array of decorative stains, dyes and finishes that can turn concrete from a gray slab into a statement piece with a wow factor.
+Pattern and texture set the tone and color enhances the overall design.
+Innotech stains and dyes are available in a variety of options including integral colors, chemical stains, acid or water-based stains, color hardeners, antique releases and more, to create just about any decorative concrete finish you can imagine.

-Visit us!
 Winter is a great time for interior concrete projects.
 Don’t put a hold on your renovation plans.
 Intermountain Concrete Specialties showrooms are a great place to find out about the latest and most reliable concrete products.
-Stop by any one of our six locations to speak with a product expert!
+Stop by any one of our seven locations to speak with a product expert.